chinmay404/ContextTree/readme.md

 - **Node-based UI**: Every message (or subgraph pointer) is a distinct node.
 - **Subgraph Expansion**: Click a Subgraph Node to expand its branch in a focused view.
 - **Context Isolation**: Main thread and subgraphs do not share context, preventing cross-talk.
+- **Try Each Response Diffrent LLM Model**: try out at conetxt stage what other LLMs will response and Continue with that.
 - **API-driven**: Frontend fetches only necessary data via RESTful endpoints.
 - **Responsive Canvas**: Pan, zoom, and minimap support for easy navigation.